Pop Culture Madness!

 The mesmerizing hook from White Town's classic 90s tune Your Woman is sampled from Al Bowlly's 1932 song My Woman.

-In May 1932, Al Capone was sent to Atlanta for eleven years, the toughest of the federal prisons and obtained special privileges from the authorities such as furnishing his cell with a mirror, typewriter, rugs, and a set of the Encyclopedia Britannica.
+In May 1932, Al Capone was sent to Atlanta for eleven years, the toughest of the federal prisons.
+He obtained special privileges from the authorities, such as furnishing his cell with a mirror, typewriter, rugs, and a set of the Encyclopedia Britannica.

-In the summer olympics of 1932, India beat USA 24 - 1 at Field Hockey.
+In the summer of the 1932 Olympics, India beat the USA 24 – 1 in Field Hockey.
 Idia won Gold.
-Japan won Silver and the US won Bronze.
+Japan won Silver, and the US won Bronze.
 There were no other contestants.

-Aladár Gerevich won his first gold medal in six sequential Olympics between 1932-1960.
-It probably would have been 8, but the 1940 and 1944 games were cancelled due to World War II.
+Aladár Gerevich won his first gold medal in six sequential Olympics between 1932 and 1960.
+It probably would have been 8, but the 1940 and 1944 games were canceled due to World War II.

 Ethan Allen Interiors opened in Beecher Falls, Vermont.

-Radio City Music hall opened on December 27, 1932.
-The first show featured Ray Bolger (vaudville song-and-dance man, Wizard of Oz's scarecrow) and dancing great Martha Graham.
+Radio City Music Hall opened on December 27, 1932.
+The first show featured Ray Bolger (vaudeville song-and-dance man, Wizard of Oz‘s scarecrow) and dancing great Martha Graham.

-The famous 1932 photograph "Lunch Atop a Skyscraper" was among many posed photos taken and distributed to the news media with the intention of promoting Depression-era real estate.
+The famous 1932 photograph “Lunch Atop a Skyscraper” was among many posed photos taken and distributed to the news media to promote Depression-era real estate.

 The staple remover wasn't invented until 1932, 66 years after the stapler was invented.

-The disclaimer at the end of movies ("This is a work of fiction.
-Any similarity to actual persons, living or dead, is purely coincidental.") was introduced after Princess Irina Yusupova sued MGM for implying in a 1932 movie that she had been seduced by Rasputin.
+The disclaimer at the end of movies (“This is a work of fiction.
+Any similarity to actual persons, living or dead, is purely coincidental.”) was introduced after Princess Irina Yusupova sued MGM for implying in a 1932 movie that Rasputin had seduced her.

 RIP, Scandals, Sad and Odd News

-15,000-17,000 World War I veterans set up camp throughout Washington DC to force Congress to immediately pay their bonus.
-They were forcibly removed by tanks and cavalry.
+15,000-17,000 World War I veterans set up camp throughout Washington, DC, to force Congress to pay their bonus immediately.
+Tanks and cavalry forcibly removed them.

 Welsh actress Peg Entwistle committed suicide by jumping from the Hollywood Sign.
 She jumped from the letter "H."

-On May 15 1932, Japanese insurgents plotted to kill Charlie Chaplin in addition to their own Prime Minister to provoke war with with the US and incite "restoration" in the name of the Emperor.
+On May 15, 1932, Japanese insurgents plotted to kill Charlie Chaplin and their own Prime Minister to provoke war with the US and incite “restoration” in the name of the Emperor.

-Admiral Harry Ervin Yarnell (October 18, 1875 - July 7, 1959), proved in 1932 war games, that Pearl Harbor was vulnerable to a naval aerial attack.
-His findings were dismissed by his superiors until the Imperial Japanese Navy's Pearl Harbor attack was just as Yarnell predicted, 9 years later.
+Admiral Harry Ervin Yarnell (October 18, 1875 – July 7, 1959), proved in 1932 war games, that Pearl Harbor was vulnerable to a naval aerial attack.
+His superiors dismissed his findings until the Imperial Japanese Navy’s Pearl Harbor attack was just as Yarnell predicted, nine years later.

-In 1932 Oskar Speck was an unemployed contractor in Germany who left via kayak to seek work, but en route changed his plan & decided to see the world.
-By 1939 he kayaked all the way to Australia.
+In 1932, Oskar Speck was an unemployed contractor in Germany who left via kayak to seek work, but en route, he changed his plan & decided to see the world.
+By 1939 he kayaked to Australia.
 Unbeknown to him, WW2 started & upon arrival, he was detained as an enemy foreigner until WW2 ended.

-In order to prove to the Department of Wildlife that the Ivory-Billed Woodpecker was still an extant (living) species, Mason Spencer, a member of the Louisiana House of Representatives, shot and killed one and brought the specimen to their offices in 1932.
+To prove to the Department of Wildlife that the Ivory-Billed Woodpecker was still an extant (living) species, Mason Spencer, a Louisiana House of Representatives member, shot and killed one and brought the specimen to their offices in 1932.

-The Tuskegee syphilis experiment was a cohort study conducted by the US government between 1932 and 1972, in which researchers knowingly tested (mostly black) patients with syphillis, under the guise of free healthcare.
+The Tuskegee syphilis experiment was a cohort study conducted by the US government between 1932 and 1972, in which researchers knowingly tested (mostly black) patients with syphilis, under the guise of free healthcare.

 Mary Elizabeth Frye, an American housewife and florist, wrote a poem (Do not stand at my grave and weep) on a paper bag.

 A woman reputedly threatened to sue MGM after viewing the 1932 movie Freaks, claiming it caused her to miscarry.
-The movie features actually deformed circus "freaks", and has been banned in Ireland, Sweden and the UK.
-The Ramone's chant, "Gabba Gabba Hey", is derived from the "one of us" scene in Freaks.
+The movie features actually deformed circus “freaks”, and has been banned in Ireland, Sweden, and the UK.
+Rock band The Ramone’s chant, “Gabba Gabba Hey,” is derived from Freaks’s “one of us” scene.

 The Australian Military fought against the Emu birds in 1932 in an attempt to cull the population.
-The military lost and further requests of help by the farmers were turned down.
-It was said that "The Emu command had evidently ordered guerrilla tactics".
+The military lost, and further requests for help by the farmers were turned down.
+It was said that “The Emu command had ordered guerrilla tactics.”

 The first book in English on stupidity was A Short Introduction to the History of Stupidity by Walter B. Pitkin.